 Understand the floating-point format used to represent the floating-point numbers.
 This will provide some understanding of the underlying idiosyncrasies of floating-point arithmetic.

-Manipulating the bit representation of a floating-point number should not be done except with built-in language operators and functions that are designed to extract the mantissa and exponent.
+Avoid manipulating the bit representation of a floating-point number except with built-in language operators and functions that are designed to extract the mantissa, exponent or sign.

 Do not use floating-point for exact values such as monetary amounts.
 Use floating-point only when necessary such as for fundamentally inexact values such as measurements.

-Consider the use of decimal floating-point facilities when available.
+Consider the use of decimal floating-point facilities when appropriate.

+Use known precision modes to implement algorithms

+Avoid changing the rounding mode from RNE (round nearest even)

+Avoid reliance on the sign of FP Min and Max when both numbers are zero.

+Avoid reliance on the sign of tests for positive or negative sign of a condition (sich as floating point min or max) to remove the possibility of +zero or -zero; rather test for greater or less than zero.

+When adding or subtracting sequences of numbers, sort and add them from smallest to largest in absolute value to avoid loss of precision.

 6.4.6 Implications for standardization